 September is National Suicide Prevention Awareness Month—a time dedicated to sharing information and raising awareness of the important but often invisible issue of suicide.
 Each year in the U.S., thousands of teenagers die by suicide.
-In North Carolina, it is the third leading cause of death for people between the ages of 15 and 34.
+In North Carolina, it is the second leading cause of death for people between the ages of 15 and 34.
 Youth and young adults have the highest rates of self-inflicted injury, hospitalizations, and ED visits of all age groups in North Carolina.
 Suicide does not discriminate; it takes life without regard to age, education, socioeconomic status, sexual orientation, race/ethnicity, or gender.

 Suicide is preventable!